-I’m never happier with my job as an interviewer than on the days when I have an interviewee as fun and open as Lizzie Mary Cullen.
 A 2008 BA Design graduate, Lizzie is a freelance illustrator and designer with several awards to her name (amongst other things, she won Gold Design Award in 202 from Best of British Illustration); her elaborate artwork opens a window towards a world of fluid geometry, swirls and patterns, familiar landscapes that are nevertheless in a different dimension.
-I’m not the only one to be charmed by Lizzie’s illustrations: she has worked with MTV, HTC, Zizzi restaurants, Harvey Nichols, The Guardian and many others.
+She has worked with MTV, HTC, Zizzi restaurants, Harvey Nichols, The Guardian and many others.

 Three tomatoes are walking down the street…